geeknik/ai-tab-grouper/README.md

 ![CleanShot 2024-09-18 at 11 35 11@2x](https://github.com/user-attachments/assets/e093775f-0e2d-4a45-b37b-4936e0b4aa2f)

 ## Algorithms

 ### TF-IDF (Term Frequency-Inverse Document Frequency)

 Evaluates how important a word is to a document in a collection of documents.
 It's effective for content-based grouping.

 ### BM25 (Best Matching 25)

 An advanced ranking function used by search engines.
 It can provide more nuanced grouping based on term importance and document length.

 ### Keyphrase Extraction

 Identifies the most important phrases in the tab content, which can be effective for grouping tabs with similar key topics.

 ### LSA (Latent Semantic Analysis)

 Discovers hidden semantic relationships between tabs by analyzing the underlying structure of the content.
 It can identify conceptual similarities even when tabs don't share the exact same keywords.

+### Quantum Chaos Organizer (QCO)

+The Quantum Chaos Organizer (QCO) is an innovative algorithm that leverages principles from chaos theory and quantum mechanics to bring a new paradigm to tab organization.
+Rather than relying solely on deterministic text analysis, QCO introduces elements of randomness, non-linearity, and quantum uncertainty into the grouping process.
+Drawing inspiration from phenomena such as quantum superposition, decoherence, and even the unpredictable behavior described by the Schrödinger equation (∇ × (∇ × Ψ) = -∇²Ψ + ∇(∇ · Ψ)), QCO assesses tabs as dynamic entities operating in a state of flux.

+Key benefits include:

+- Embracing the inherent unpredictability in user behavior to create more adaptive and flexible groupings
+- Incorporating principles of quantum randomness to enhance diversity and reduce bias in tab organization
+- Maintaining 100% local processing to ensure user privacy, as all computations are performed within the browser
+- Adapting to changing browsing patterns through non-deterministic grouping strategies
+- Reducing cognitive load by introducing controlled chaos into tab organization

+Potential trade-offs involve a higher computational complexity and the possibility of non-deterministic grouping outcomes, which may require fine-tuning and user calibration.
+Despite these challenges, QCO offers a cutting-edge approach that could redefine how chaotic digital environments, like the modern browser, are organized.

 ## Tips for Optimal Tab Grouping

 Here are some pre-defined settings configurations for different use cases:

+### Creative Exploration Mode

+- **Algorithm**: QCO
+- **Best for**: Brainstorming sessions, creative research, discovering unexpected connections
+- **Why**: QCO's non-deterministic approach can reveal surprising relationships between tabs and spark creative insights.
+The quantum-inspired grouping can help break out of conventional thinking patterns.
+- **Tip**: Let the algorithm run multiple times to explore different grouping possibilities

 ### Research Mode

 - **Algorithm**: LSA
 - **Similarity Threshold**: 0.25
 - **LSA Dimensions**: 50